jrnold/r4ds-exercise-solutions/docs/model-basics.md

 \begin{center}\includegraphics[width=0.7\linewidth]{model-basics_files/figure-latex/unnamed-chunk-6-1} \end{center}
 There are not large outliers, and the slopes are more similar.

-The reason for this is that the Student's $t$-distribution, from which we sample with `rt` has fatter tails than the normal distribution (`rnorm`), which means is assigns larger probability to values further from the center of the distribution.
+The reason for this is that the Student's $t$-distribution, from which we sample with `rt()` has heavier tails than the normal distribution (`rnorm()`).
+This means that the Student's t-distribution assigns a larger probability to values further from the center of the distribution.

 ```r
 tibble(